 Don’t even get me started with the woman who met her husband on MySpace.

 Then the strangest thing happened.
-After that post, I had 10 men send me private messages complimenting me on one thing or another and indicating they would be interested in going on a date with me: 11 if you count the guy who would have asked me out except he thought I was a lesbian.
+After that post, I had 10 men send me private messages complimenting me on one thing or another and were interested in going on a date with me: 11 if you count the guy who would have asked me out except he thought I was a lesbian.